Greece Moments Greece Moments

 Cleopatra’s Miramare, Damouchari

-Luxury inn opened in 2022 on the peninsula of Damouchari.
-The hosts Maria and Sotires rent out four extraordinary suites, each of them unique and timelessly designed.
-Great place to relax, prices from €200 per night.
+A luxury inn opened in 2022 on the peninsula of Damouchari.
+Hosts Maria and Sotires rent out four extraordinary suites, each unique and timelessly designed.
+A great place to relax, with prices from €200 per night.

 ➲ To book Cleopatra’s Miramare*